stevorated/multi-dockerized/README.md

 + material-ui
 + Docker

-The app and servers are routed through nginx proxy to http://localhost:3050
-**web** service (React app) will be available in http://localhost:3050/
-**auth** service (auth service with jwt based auth & handshake endpoint) will be available in http://localhost:3050/auth/v1/some/route
-**fib** service will be available in http://localhost:3050/fib/v1/some/route
-**worker** just provides a sample (redundant) action just to show the capability.

 ## Start up = Development mode 🤼‍♂️

 add a .env file in the root of the project